 Many other problems could be added to these examples.
 But these are enough to give us some insights into who is responsible for solving our problems.

-First, we are all descendants of Adam who are not living in paradise.
+First, we are all descendants of Adam who are not living in paradise anymore.
 Life is hard, and we cannot sit back and expect God to take care of us without our own effort.

 Second, normally God solves our problems through our own hard work.
 Moses’ and David’s problems are good examples of that.
 Without the eyes of faith, it is easy to tell the story of how Moses was saved and how David killed Goliath as just examples of human ingenuity and courage.
 Yet we believe God is working in and through our own efforts.
 He is leading us.